Omelekhin/Pomidorko-OSX/README.md

 1. The shit in the right corner
 2. Saving progress to the disk
-3. Reset progress at early summer
+3. Reset progress at early morning
 4. Settings window
 5. Fade from dock